 The fastest and easiest way would be to pay your existing debt.
 Sometimes it is not that easy to do straight away.
 You can always look at reducing the cost of your borrowing by transferring some of your debt to a 0% balance transfer card.

 This can give you breathing space for a period to pay off your debt.
-Here are some tips to help you lower your credit utilisation:
+There are more ways to help you reduce your credit utilisation, too:

 By using your cards and paying them in full each month lenders are still able to see that you can manage your money effectively.